 This is the basis for a risk based plan of management, identifying areas that may be a problem during occupancy, including installation of services and maintenance.

 We also offer a return to premises and update on your asbestos survey, which should be carried out annually.

 This is required prior to any major refurbishment or demolition works commencing.

 It is a fully intrusive survey requiring full access to all areas of a building, including service areas.
 The surveyor will remove areas of ceilings, walls floors etc to enable him to map and sample areas which may contain asbestos.
 The samples will then be analysed and a plan made for removal of the asbestos prior to refurbishment or demolition.

 In both types of survey, we will issue a hard copy of our report including analysis.
 The report will map out the areas of concern and give a plan of action for the client to follow.
-We also provide a copy of our report on CD, which allows easy updating in the coming years.
+We also provide a copy of our report in digital format, which allows easy updating in the coming years.